Degree type(s): Bachelor's

 Career Outlook for Exercise Science Majors

 Our clinically focused exercise science program offers a broad career outlook with opportunities working at: hospitals in cardiac and pulmonary rehabilitation; community fitness environments for a variety of populations (children, adolescents, adults, older adults who are apparently healthy, at risk, or have known disease); sport and athlete enhancement programs; strength and conditioning for high school, college and professional athletes; and occupational health and wellness.
-Career opportunities are expected to grow by 19 percent from 2012 to 2022.*
+Career opportunities are expected to grow by 11% from 2014 to 2024.

 The Bachelor of Science degree in Exercise Science also provides a strong science foundation and evidence-based curriculum that prepares graduates for higher levels of learning at the master’s and doctorate levels in areas such as clinical exercise physiology, kinesiology, physical therapy, occupational therapy, respiratory therapy, chiropractic, physician assistant, and other health professions.